jamesaustinmiley/Post-Installation-Configuration/README.md

 <br />

 <p>
-In osTicket, Teams are temporary of specialized groups that can involve agents from multiple departments.
-A ticket can be assigned to a team instead of a single agent.
+In osTicket, Teams are specialized groups that can involve agents from multiple departments.
+A ticket can be assigned to a team instead of a single agent or department.
 As an Administrator, you can manage team information and members.
 Create a new team named Online Banking.
 </p>
 <p>
 <img src="https://imgur.com/v8Ekero.png" alt="Team"/>